Mr. Navtej Bains, BBA ’13

 Electrical and Electronics Instructor, UFV

 Joel Feenstra started his career in trades at UFV back in 2002.
 After finishing UFV’s Entry Level Trades Training program in Electrical work, he completed his electrical apprenticeship locally.
-He represented UFV at the Canadian Skills competitions, earning Gold medals provincially and nationally for the university.
+He represented UFV at the Skills Canada competitions, earning Gold medals provincially and nationally for the university.
 He graduated through UFV in 2005.

 Once fully certified, he started working in the local electrical industry.
 Wanting to expand his horizons, he ran his own company, and moved into the rapidly converging fields of agriculture, automation, and food processing.

-Throughout that time, Joel stayed in contact with the university, and he split his time between the business world and teaching as a sessional instructor for UFV since 2005.
+Throughout that time, Joel stayed in contact with the University, and he split his time between the business world and teaching as a sessional instructor for UFV since 2005.
 With the opening of a full-time position in 2015, he joined the Faculty of Trades where he currently teaches in the Electrical, Electronics, and Automation programs.

-He lives in Chilliwack with his wife and son, and when not with his family, he is usually outdoors enjoying BC’s many, beautiful wilderness spaces
+He lives in Chilliwack with his wife and son, and when not with his family, he is usually outdoors enjoying BC’s many, beautiful wilderness spaces.

 Ms. Auriel Niven, ABT Cert ’08 (UFV), BFA ’06 (SFU)

-After completing a Bachelor degree at SFU in 2006, Auriel returned to post-secondary and added advanced software skills to her résumé with the Applied Business Technology program at the University of the Fraser Valley.
+After completing a Bachelor’s degree at SFU in 2006, Auriel returned to post-secondary and added advanced software skills to her résumé with the Applied Business Technology program at the University of the Fraser Valley.
 A practicum with UFV’s Marketing and Communications department quickly became full-time employment.

 Eight years later, she is working hard to enhance UFV’s reputation, attract prospective students, and foster community engagement as a Marketing Strategist.
 She values the experience she had as a student and employee at UFV and the opportunities her education has created.
 Auriel is passionate about engaging audiences everywhere to spread the word — UFV changes lives and builds community.

-A self-proclaimed marketing and design junkie, Auriel also enjoys working as a freelance graphic designer.
+Auriel also enjoys working as a freelance graphic designer.
 She currently lives in New Westminster, BC.
 Favourite activities include spending quality time with family and friends, discovering new music, and pretending she is a good dancer.

 Ms. Ashley Ward-Hall, BA ’16